DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FAQ.md

 ### Can I resend a document
 Yes, an outbound staging record can be created again.
 Use the **Reset flag** and **Send to EDI** buttons on the source transaction.

+### Refresh module
+After each deployment, refresh module via **EDI parameters**.
+If you receive an XSD validation error 'The 'minOccurs' attribute cannot be present.': use 'Reset structure' on your XML templates to fix XSD validation error.

 ### Module FAQ
 The module specific FAQ can be found below. <br>